MarkPatka/WaterCarrierManagementSystem/README.md

 ### 1. Download the Project

-- Download the project as a `.zip` file.
+- Download the project from the release page.

 ### 2. Unpack the Project